Days with 'Moderate' or higher air pollution

 Download the data for this chart in CSV format

-Across the time series, ozone has been the main cause of ‘Moderate’ or higher pollution days at rural sites.
+Across the time series, ozone has been the main cause of ‘Moderate’ or higher pollution days at rural stations.
 The number of days of ozone pollution has remained high since 2018 after a substantial increase from 9 days in 2017 to 28 days in 2018, the highest in the time series.
 This recent trend could be in part due to the prolonged hot and sunny conditions in spring and summer of most years since 2018.

-PM10, PM2.5 and ozone caused all of the ‘Moderate’ or higher pollution days at rural sites in recent years, either separately or in combination with each other.
+PM10, PM2.5 and ozone caused all of the ‘Moderate’ or higher pollution days at rural stations in recent years, either separately or in combination with each other.
 Levels of these pollutants are particularly influenced by weather, which contributes to the variability over time.

 3. Sections in this release